Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Results

 \section{Results}

-We apply this approach to study 1D steady-state electron transport in a narrow base HBT ($L \sim 40$ nm) consisting of non-degenerately doped silicon ($N_A = 3 \times 10^{-18}$ cm$^{-3}$).
-The carrier density at the left and right boundaries is given as $n_L = n_{L,eq} \exp{(q V_{BE}/kT)}$ and $n_R=0$, respectively, where $n_{L,eq}$ is the equilibrium minority carrier concentration.
+We apply this approach to study 1D steady-state electron transport in slabs of non-degenerate silicon ($N_A = 3 \times 10^{-18}$ cm$^{-3}$) and of width $L \sim 40$ nm - $100$ $\mu$m.
+The hemispherical distribution function at the left and right boundaries is a Boltzmann distribution with carrier density $n_L = n_{L,eq} \exp{(q V_{BE}/kT)}$ and $n_R=0$, respectively, where $n_{L,eq}$ is the equilibrium minority carrier concentration.
+Note that at high biases the law of the junction used for $n_L$ may not be strictly satisfied due to degenerate carrier statistics, but this approximation will not affect our conclusions as discussed later.
+The junction is assumed to be a step junction with a uniform Ge fraction of 0.2, with bandgap values for SiGe obtained from Ref.~\cite{ioffeSi}.
 Owing to lack of precise knowledge of the electronic structure and scattering mechanisms in the strained SiGe:C films used in devices, in this work we assume parabolic bands and employ the relaxation time approximation, with energy-dependent impurity and acoustic phonon scattering rates based on the forms given in Chapter 3 of Ref.~\cite{Lundstrom2000fundamentals}.
 Several works report that the temperature dependence of minority carrier mobility in p-doped SiGe does not obey the $\sim T^{1.5}$ scaling typical of impurity scattering at cryogenic temperatures \cite{Swirhun1988,Klaassenn1992,Rieh2000a}.
 Therefore, we extract coefficients and exponents for relaxation time $\tau = \mu_0 T^{p} E^{s}$ by fitting the computed mobility to minority carrier mobility data reported in Fig.~3 of Ref.~\cite{Rieh2000a} and combining the relaxation times for acoustic and impurity scattering using Matthiessen's rule.
 The fitting coefficients and exponents for acoustic (impurity) scattering rates are $\mu_0 = 350~ (700)$ cm$ ^{2}$V$ ^{-1}$s$ ^{-1}$, $p=-1.5~ (0.25)$ and $s = -0.5~ (-0.5)$, respectively.
 Our conclusions are robust to these assumptions.
 We solve for $c_1$ at the temperatures corresponding to Ref.~\cite{Rucker2017}, assuming an isotropic crystal using a $2200 \times 2200$ grid in energy and angular coordinate space.
 The collision matrix used in this work corresponds to Eq.~B.5 of Ref.~\cite{Peraud2016a}.
 For example, at 300 K we find $c_1 = 0.7341$.